Have you been searching high and low for a podcast starter kit?

 - The Recorded Outro

-Now, all of these pieces are important, but parts 3, 4, and 5 don’t necessarily have to go in this exact order.
+Now, all of these pieces are important, but parts 3, 4, and 5 do not necessarily have to be completed in this exact order.

 This is just the order I have seen work best—and the structure I would recommend starting out with.